 This small community comprising an area of 330 square miles is located in Wallonia province which was initially a part of Nazi Germany and the German Empire.
 Besides, the schools situated in this community also use the German language.
 Moreover, skilled German translators are also appointed for parliament sessions for those who need.

-Liechtenstein is situated between Switzerland and Australia.
+Liechtenstein is situated between Switzerland and Austria.
 This is a Central Europe’s microstate with native German-speaking population.
 The small country has a nickname of Postage Stamp because of philatelic activities and little size.

 There are over 35,000 individuals who speak German while the total population of the country is just 38,000.
 Thus, more than 95 percent of the country’s total population are native speakers, and it is official as well as the national language of Liechtenstein.